-Eligible applicants must submit their application online via the SmartyGrants portal.
-A preview of the application form detailing the information required is available through the portal.
+Eligible applicants must submit their application online using the DRI Application Form.
+A preview of the Application Form detailing the information required is available through the DRI webpage.

-Before applying, applicants must read and understand these guidelines and the Financial Assistance Agreement found on the portal.
+Before applying, applicants must read and understand these guidelines.

 How will the applications be assessed?